MicrosoftDocs/windows-dev-docs/windows-apps-src/contacts-and-calendar/integrating-with-contacts.md

 ---
-description: Shows how to add your app next to actions in a contact card
+description: Learn how to connect your app to actions on a contact card so that users can choose your app to open a profile page, place a call, or send a message.
 MSHAttr: PreferredLib:/library/windows/apps
 title: Connect your app to actions on a contact card ms.date: 02/08/2017